hamdifarid/ClickerUI/README.md

 - The app currently features three functions.
 - **Press Shift + Y to halt clicking.** ⛔

+Installation
+1. Download the Release.zip from the releases.
+2. simply click on setup.exe to install.
+3. Enjoy!

 ## Indiscriminate Clicking (Shift + H) to start 🎯
 - Clicks indiscriminately based on the last set delay.